BrunoFonttesJ/infra-kubernetes/README.md

 This project builds an infrastructure capable of supporting thousands of concurrent requests for an endpoint simulating a highly demmanded GET api.

 Concepts explored:
-- health check
+- Liveness probe
-- load balancing
+- Load balancing
+- Auto scaling
+- Namespaces
-- ingress
+- Gateway API

 Pre-requirements: